-- Better subject selection: Online surveys can be distributed in different ways offer better access to the target audience.
-Surveys can be deployed using pop-up, pop-under, pop-over, feedback links, embedded links, and link redirects.
-This allow us to go where the respondents are.
+We can distribute online surveys in different ways to offer better access to the target audience.
+We can use a pop-up, pop-under, pop-over, feedback links, embedded links, and link redirects to share them.
+This may allow us, at times, to go where the respondents are.

-- More immediate: Organizations can quickly conduct surveys with internal resources (DIY research).
-Survey results can be monitored since the moment the survey is launched.
+Organizations can quickly conduct surveys with internal resources (DIY research).
+We can monitor survey results since the moment we launch a survey.
 Online reporting capabilities allow us to get updated results continuously.
 The extent to which we limit or extend result sharing is under our control.

 There is no doubt that technology has made it possible to create more engaging surveys, clean the data on-the-fly, facilitate access to surveys, and provide quick results.